Polymer/old-docs-site/getting-started.md

 {% include samples/tk-element-ready.html %}

-## Making properties public ###
+## Publishing properties ###

-By default, properties and methods you declare in the `component()` are in a protected scope&mdash;they aren't (directly) accessible outside of the component.
-Public properties can be exposed via data binding, or accessed directly on the element's JavaScript instance.
+By default, properties you declare are not accessible via attribute.
+By _publishing_ a property, you make it available for initialization by attribute and expose it for data binding.

-There are two ways to make a property public:
+There are two ways to publish a property:

 * Add the property to the element's `attributes` attribute.
-This attribute takes a string of space-delimited strings that, at runtime, are converted into public properties on the component.
+This attribute takes a string of space-delimited strings that, at runtime, are converted into published properties on the element.
-* Add the property to a `publish` block in the `component()` initializer object.
+* Add the property to a `publish` object on your prototype.

 #### Using the "attributes" attribute

-In the following example the defines an `attributes` attribute on the custom element whose value is the string `"owner color"`.
+The following example defines an `attributes` attribute on the custom element whose value is the string `"owner color"`.

 {% include samples/tk-element-property-public.html %}

-#### Using a publish block
+#### Using a publish object

-This example is functionally equivalent to the previous version except that instead of using the `attributes` attribute to make the properties public, it moves them to the component's `publish` block.
+This example is functionally equivalent to the previous version except that instead of using the `attributes` attribute to publish properties as attributes, it uses the elements `publish` object.

-A public property declared in the `attributes` attribute is initially set to `undefined`.
-You can provide a more appropriate default value to the property in the component's `publish` block, as shown below.
+A property declared in the `attributes` attribute is initially set to `undefined`.
+You can provide a more appropriate default value to the property in the component's `publish` object, as shown below.

 {% include samples/tk-element-property-public-publish.html %}